muratyigitartuk/Subscription-Management-APP-/README.md

 # 💳 Subscrybe - Advanced Subscription Management Platform

-*Take control of your subscriptions with AI-powered insights and smart analytics*
+*Take control of your subscriptions with AI-powered insights and smart analytics* *This is just the README file the Platform will be published as soon as everything is ready, so it includes mock sites or links for now, everything will be updated.*

 [![License: Proprietary](https://img.shields.io/badge/License-Proprietary-blue.svg)](./LICENSE)
 [![TypeScript](https://img.shields.io/badge/TypeScript-007ACC?logo=typescript&logoColor=white)](https://www.typescriptlang.org/)